emmac124/emmac124/README.md

 ## Hey there 👋

 I'm Emma!
-I'm a full stack software development student at Lambda School who loves meeting new and creative people, building beautiful websites, and advancing my knowlege in technology.
+I'm a full stack software development student at Lambda School who loves meeting new and creative people, building beautiful websites, and advancing my knowlege within technology.

 - 🔭 I’m currently working on building exciting new portfolio peices
 - 🌱 I’m currently learning Ruby on Rails and Vue.js